Limb Loss Legal Panel

 Mr B lost his leg due to diabetes.
 He also suffered from a heart condition.
 One of our VV’s visited him in hospital and provided information, comfort and support, including practical advice on home adaptations and what to expect once he left hospital.

-“We spent over two hours discussing every issue I was concerned about.
+“We spent over two hours discussing every issue that I was concerned about.
 It didn’t feel like speaking to a doctor, as I knew this person had actually lived through the same experiences I was facing and that allowed me to talk to him in a much more personal way.
 It felt like meeting an old friend who had a real understanding of my life and we still stay in touch with each other”.

 Mr C had recently lost an upper limb following an infection and his distraught wife complained that they had not received any counselling before or after the operation.
 In addition to putting them in touch with a professional counselling service, we were able to provide a VV who, accompanied by his wife, visited the next day.